Neppington/Neppington.github.io/README.md

 ---

 ### Preface: Jekyll
+You may have noticed that, if you visit your current GitHub page, your layout looks... bland.
+Don't fret, as

 ### Integrating Jekyll themes with your GitHub Page
 1. Go to your repository homepage, found by selecting it on your GitHub homepage.